 Editorial by Merritt & Beth Clifton

-Those four forgotten black men between 1898 and 1945 probably reached more people in person, as employees of the American Humane Education Society, than any humane educators before or since.
+Those five forgotten black men between 1898 and 1942 probably reached more people in person, as employees of the American Humane Education Society, than any humane educators before or since.
 That their names are not better remembered in the humane and animal rights movements is a travesty.

-Last night, for the fourth consecutive year, ANIMALS 24-7 reposted What animal advocates owe to the legacy of Martin Luther King Jr.
+Last night, for the fifth consecutive year, ANIMALS 24-7 reposted What animal advocates owe to the legacy of Martin Luther King Jr.

 This article, among our most-read-and-requested offerings ever, examines the enormous influence that Martin Luther King Jr. had on Henry Spira (1927-1998), in particular, who more than anyone else inspired and rallied the rise of the animal rights movement in the late 20th century.

-ANIMALS 24-7 appreciated also the contributions of King’s widow, Coretta Scott King; the ongoing contributions to animal advocacy of his son Dexter Scott King; and King’s influence on Cesar Chavez (1927-1993).
+ANIMALS 24-7 appreciated also the contributions of King’s widow, Coretta Scott King; the ongoing contributions to animal advocacy of their son Dexter Scott King; and King’s influence on Cesar Chavez (1927-1993).

 Chavez, though better known as a labor leader and civil rights activist, was a longtime vegetarian who spoke out for animals, too.